rails/rails/actionview/app/assets/javascripts/README.md

 //= require rails-ujs
 ```

-Usage with yarn/webpacker
+Usage with node_modules
 ------------

-Add the following to your main js file.
+When using with Webpacker gem or your preferred JavaScript bundler.
+Just add the following to your main JS file and compile.

 ```javascript
 import Rails from 'rails-ujs';